Zqnc/Keep-bags-one-custom-prop/README.md

 backpack3                    = { name = "backpack3", label = "Backpack", weight = 15000, type = "item", image = "backpack3.png", unique = true, useable = true, shouldClose = true, combinable = nil, description = "zync custom backpack" },

-THIS IS IT FOR THE CUSTOM PROP, SCRIPT WILL WORK WITH THIS PROP ON EVERY PED...
+THIS IS IT FOR THE CUSTOM PROP, THE SCRIPT WILL WORK WITH THIS PROP ON EVERY PED...

-If you have bad position of bag and you use scully_emotemenu script do this
+If you have a bad position of the bag and if you use scully_emotemenu script do this

 1. Go to scully_emotemenu/data/animations/prop_emotes.lua